|Profile||General | EIA profile | SEA profile|

 If the project, work or activity develops within territory of an indigenous community, a consultation is mandatory during the assessment process.

 A public audience might be performed before the issuance of the administrative act which approves, rejects or modifies the environmental license, but always after the presentation of environmental impact assessment study to the environmental authority.

 Public participation is an obligation to obtain an environmental license for oil and gas projects.
 The National Oil Agency developed a manual for exploration and production of oil and gas in socially sensitive areas.
 The manual describes a methodology for participation.

 In 2007 the Office of the Inspector General prepared public participation guidelines.

 Any person may request information about the status of the environmental assessment of a project, work or activity subject to environmental license.
 The request can be directed to the competent environmental authority that is involved with the environmental assessment procedure.

 Possibilities for appeal

-The applicant can appeal against the decision on the environmental license which is granted or rejected.
+The applicant (and government agencies, individual citizens, public interest groups (NGOs) and private parties) can appeal against the decision on the environmental license which is granted or rejected.
 The appeal is filed with the same environmental authority that took the decision.